CUQI-DTU/KTC2023-CUQI1/README.md

 # EIT Image Reconstruction Algorithm

-This repository contains the code and documentation for our submission to the [Kuopio Tomography Challenge 2023](https://www.fips.fi/KTC2023.php).

-Electrical Impedance Tomography (EIT) Reconstruction Competition.
-In this competition, we present our approach to reconstruct high-quality images from EIT measurements.

-Electrical Impedance Tomography (EIT) is a powerful technique for non-invasively imaging the electrical conductivity distribution within objects.
-Our submission focuses on developing an innovative algorithm that enhances the quality and accuracy of EIT image reconstructions.

 ## Authors
 - Amal Mohammed A Alghamdi (DTU), Denmark
 - Martin Sæbye Carøe (DTU), Denmark